 While living in San Diego, I scheduled a speaking en routegagement in San Francisco.
 The school at which I was teaching had a missionary aviation program, and one of the instructors offered to fly me to and from the gig.
 I was delighted with the prospect and accepted with alacrity.

 The flight up the state was unremarkable, except for the time I had my hands on the controls.
 However, on the trip home, the pilot said he had bad news for me.
 It seems the plane had just been acquired by the school, and evidently it had not yet been thoroughly checked out.
 Something was wrong with the engine or its attachments, and fuel was being used at an alarming rate.
 It seemed that we would have to land far short of our destination.

 The pilot had a good idea of where we were, but we would have to descend through a solid cloud bank to find the closest airport.
 The plane had no radar, so we would be flying blind through the clouds.
 As the view outside the plane became as blank as a new sheet of paper, I realized this could be the end.
 We had no way of knowing if another plane was in our vicinity.
 I’m not a brave person, nor a thrill seeker, so I considered my calm acceptance of this situation to be pretty good evidence that I’m not afraid of death.
 The fact that I had made my peace with God had a lot to do with my calm attitude.

 I confess, however, that I am not so cool-headed about the prospect of dying.
 Among my various infirmaties is not included any defect that would lead to a quick and relatively painless end.
 I suspect that, at some time, morphine will be my friend.

-Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will visit our home page before leaving us.
-The Internet surely is loaded with help about every kind of topic.
-Above is an article we expect will be of interest for peace enthusiasts and those who follow peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, please visit our home page before you go.
+The Internet certainly is plentiful with information about every imaginable topic.
+Here is an article we expect will be interesting for peace lovers and those who like to read peace news.